 Advances in technology have sought to modify the human experience during our existence drastically.
 The most recent industrial revolution, which occurred in the late 19th and early 20th century, has undoubtedly transformed the look and feel of architecture alongside every other aspect of the Western lifestyle.
 Specific developments in technology and organization, like steam and coal-powered machines as well as precise factory lines, made the urban industry dramatically more profitable for industry leaders and laborers alike.
 Large industry-devoted buildings became necessary.

 Before the 1800s, ornate, permanent architecture was primarily devoted to religious, military, and public use.
 Imagine grand cathedrals, massive fortresses, and austere city halls.
 However, with the rise of large-scale industrial efforts, architects were faced with a new challenge.
 Thus, the Industrial Revolution brought about an increase in impressive industrial architecture.

-Industrial buildings of the late 18th and 19th centuries merely served to fulfil the fundamental need for manufactured housing.
-These buildings rectangular, built of brick or stone, with wooden roofs and bare plaster interior walls reminiscent of the Derby Silk Mill in Derbyshire, England built-in 1974.
+Industrial buildings of the late 18th and 19th centuries merely served to fulfill the fundamental need for manufactured housing.
+These buildings rectangular, built of brick or stone, with wooden roofs and bare plaster interior walls reminiscent of the Derby Silk Mill in Derby shire, England built-in 1974.
 Decorative elements were rarely included, and even then, they were simple and classic.